WR117H/WiFiPortal/README.md

 const char *password = NULL;
 ```

-4. Customize the captive portal HTML page by modifying the `html_code.h` file.
-This is the web page that users will see when they connect to your network.

-5. Flash the code to your ESP32-S2 Mini.
+5. Flash the code to your ESP8266 Mini.

-6. Once the code is uploaded, the ESP32-S2 Mini will act as a captive portal ready to catch login attempts.
+6. Once the code is uploaded, the ESP8266 Mini will act as a captive portal ready to catch login attempts.